KRTR-FM

-KRTR-FM (96.3 MHz, "Krater 96") is an adult contemporary music formatted radio station serving Honolulu, Hawaii.
+KRTR-FM (96.3 MHz, "Krater 96") is a hot adult contemporary music formatted radio station serving Honolulu, Hawaii.
 The SummitMedia outlet broadcasts with an ERP of 74 kW and is licensed to Kailua, Hawaii.
 The station's studios are located in Downtown Honolulu and its transmitter is located east of Diamond Head, Hawaii.

 History

 KRTR signed on as KSHO on October 31, 1978, as a soft jazz outlet with the call letters KSHO.
 Its sister station at the time was Jazz powerhouse KKGO FM Los Angeles.
 Every year the stations would broadcast live from the Monterey jazz festival.
 In 1984 KSHO changed to KRTR and the station format changed from smooth jazz to adult contemporary using a "Drake Chenault" directed music format.
 By 2003 they would evolve to an Adult Top 40 direction after Cox acquired the station.
 By 2010 it returned to a Mainstream AC direction.